basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

     {% endif %}
 {% endstrip %}

+{% strip 2, true %}
+    {% if board not in ["thunderboard_sense"] %}
         ### Advanced Energy Monitor
         This development kit has an Advanced Energy Monitor.
 It can be connected to the Simplicity Studio development software.

         {% strip 2 %}
             {% if architecture not in ["m0", "m0plus"] %}
                 This development kit can measure energy consumption and correlate this with the code.
 It allows you to measure energy consumption on code-level.

                 The board controller is responsible for measuring energy consumption.
 For real-time code correlation, the CoreDebug peripheral will be configured to output MCU register data and interrupt data via the SWO port.

                 By default, this feature is enabled.
 It can be disabled by passing `AEM_ENABLED=0` to the compiler.
 This feature costs approximately 300 bytes (default compilation settings).

                 Note that Simplicity Studio requires debug symbols to correlate code.
 RIOT-OS defaults to GDB debug symbols, but Simplicity Studio requires DWARF-2 debug symbols.
             {% else %}
                 This development kit can measure energy consumption, but it does not support real-time code correlation.
+            {% endif %}
+        {% endstrip %}
     {% endif %}
 {% endstrip %}